johanhaleby/lab-service-registry/README.md

 Service Registry Example
 ========================

 An example of a Service Registry that is easily deployed to Heroku.
-It using AMQP (such as RabbitMQ) to listens to service online and service offline events and registers services to MongoDB.
+It uses AMQP (such as RabbitMQ) to listen to service online and service offline events and registers services to MongoDB.
+The topic exchange to send messages to is called `lab` and routing key is `service`.

 Prerequisites
 -------------